-Before the action of SJP and Water&Life, our partner in this place, people were used to get water by common water pump built previously by NGO or by the government.
-This water came from illegal connections on the city water network.
-Illegal connections means that there are not necessary well built and maintained and so water could often be of poor quality and sold at very high price.
+Before the action of SJP and Water&Life, our partner in this place, people were used to get water by common water pumps built previously by NGO or by the government.
+This water came from illegal connections on the city’s water network.
+Illegal connections means that there are not necessarily well built and maintained and so water can often be of poor quality and sold at very high price.

 SJP, the local social enterprise, built a new water network with individual meters with a weekly bill.
 So, dwellers have water at home and pay according to their water consumption.